 Any student pursuing a degree in Mechanical Engineering has to check out Worcester Polytechnic Institute.
-Grads of the me program report average early career earnings of me and mid-career earnings of $96,870.
+Graduates of the me program make around $63,038 in their early career salary and $96,870 in their mid-career salary.
 Worcester, Massachusetts is the perfect setting for learners who enjoy the active urban lifestyle.

 Each year, around 96.0% first-year students receive scholarships, with the typical award being $19,225.
 Sports lovers will enjoy watching the school's top-ranked women's softball team as they play at home and on the road.
 Interested in learning more about Worcester Polytechnic Institute's campus?
 Take a virtual tour.

 Rensselaer Polytechnic Institute is among your top options if you want to study Mechanical Engineering.
 With 190 undergraduates, me is quite a popular major at Rensselaer Polytechnic Institute.
 Placed in Troy, New York, this school is a sound choice for students who enjoy the thrills of a substantial city.

-Students shouldn't let affordability concerns prevent them from deciding on Rensselaer Polytechnic Institute as 93.0% of students get some sort of financial aid.93.0% of first-year students come back for their sophomore year.
+Students shouldn't let affordability concerns prevent them from deciding on Rensselaer Polytechnic Institute as 91.0% of students get some sort of financial aid.
+94.0% of first-year students come back for their sophomore year.
 Get an idea of what student life at RPI is like by enjoying some campus videos.